-After growing up on a small dairy farm, Bill Sproul dreamed of one day owning his own cattle ranch.
-With the support of his family, Bill purchased the land that is now Sproul Ranch, and manages cattle with his wife Peggy and their son Raymond.
+While growing up on a small dairy farm, Bill Sproul dreamed of owning his own cattle ranch.
+With the support of his family, Bill purchased the land that is now Sproul Ranch, and manages a herd of beef cattle with his wife Peggy and their son Raymond.

 Bill continually seeks to understand and enhance the ecological community on his land.
-Working with the Kansas Department of Wildlife, Parks and Tourism, Bill has conducted annual breeding bird surveys for the past eight years.
+Working with the Kansas Department of Wildlife, Parks and Tourism, annual breeding bird surveys have been conducted.
 To survey pollinators on his land, Bill invited Kansas State University’s entomologists to study the effect of patch-burn grazing on pollinator populations.
-Bill also installed nest boxes for barn owls for natural rodent control.
+The Sprouls also installed nest boxes for barn owls for natural rodent control.

 “Watching, interacting, and listening to Bill leaves you with the understanding that he believes the plants, soil, livestock, wildlife, insects, neighbors, and of course himself, are all in this community together.
-Each just as important as the other,” said David Kraft, State Rangeland Management Specialist, USDA.
+Each just as important as the other,” said David Kraft, State Rangeland Management Specialist for the USDA.